k21971/CrecelleHack/doc/variantfixes.md

 ### General
 - Renamed Scroll of Genocide to Scroll of Erasure.
+- Renamed large shield to kite shield and small shield to roundshield.
 - Quarterstaves can be wielded in dual weapon mode.
 - Potions leave behind empty bottles when drunk.
 These bottles can be refilled with water at fountains, sinks, and other